-A detailed study comparing Israel with five OECD member countries, based on data for 2007 from the Social Expenditure Database (SocX), has shown that, relative to GDP, both overall expenditure (public and private) and welfare state spending in specific functional domains are markedly lower in Israel than in other affluent democracies (Shalev, Gal and Azary-Viesel 2012).
+A detailed study comparing Israel with five OECD member countries, based on data for 2007 from the Social Expenditure Database, has shown that, relative to GDP, both overall expenditure (public and private) and welfare state spending in specific functional domains are markedly lower in Israel than in other affluent democracies (Shalev et al. 2012).
 Could Israel's modest social spending be the result of its massive military burden?
-World Bank estimates for 21 high-income OECD countries including Israel indicate that in recent years (2011-14) Israel devoted 5.7 per cent of its GDP to military spending, compared with only 1.3 per cent in the median country and 4.0 per cent in the United States, the other exceptional case.
-Long-term trends in the principal components of public spending in Israel show that while the defence burden has contracted dramatically since the mid-1980s, as have domestic expenditures unconnected to the welfare state, social spending has been remarkably stable.
-Except for a bubble in the early 1990s due to the influx of one million immigrants from the Former Soviet Union, since 1981 transfer payments have been valued at between 11 and 13 per cent of GDP.
-Civilian public services, a category dominated by education, health and other social services, have also accounted for a stable share of GDP, typically around 17 per cent.
-In contrast, in the years 1981-1992, the defence share fell from 20 per cent to 10 per cent and has declined further but more gradually since then.
+World Bank estimates for twenty-one high-income OECD countries, including Israel, indicate that in recent years (2011-14) Israel devoted 5.7 per cent of its GDP to military spending, compared with only 1.3 per cent in the median country and 4 per cent in the USA, the other exceptional case.1 Long-term trends in the principal components of public spending in Israel show that while the defence burden has contracted dramatically since the mid-1980s, as have domestic expenditures unconnected to the welfare state, social spending has been remarkably stable.2 Except for a bubble in the early 1990s due to the influx of one million immigrants from the former Soviet Union, since 1981 transfer payments have been valued at between 11 and 13 per cent of GDP.
+Civilian public services, a category dominated by education, health, and other social services, have also accounted for a stable share of GDP, typically around 17 per cent.
+In contrast, in the years 1981-92, the defence share fell from 20 per cent to 10 per cent and has declined further since then, albeit more gradually.
 These aggregate trends clearly suggest that the military burden and the cost of the welfare state are governed by quite different institutional and political forces.